-Clip a dry bag to your boat's thwart to keep your valuables (keys, cell phone, etc.).
+Clip a dry bag to your canoe's thwart to keep your valuables (keys, cell phone, etc.).
 Be prepared to fall in a while paddling with your child, even if you've never lost while paddling alone.
-Your boat may flip if your kids act irrationally, especially in new situations.
-If you capsize, you need to ensure your valuables remain dry and won't float away.
+Your canoe may flip if your kids act irrationally, especially in new situations.
+If you capsize, you must ensure your valuables remain dry and won't float away.

 Leave dry clothes and towels in the car for yourself and your child.
 It's unpleasant to drive home wet after falling in the water.
 In addition to packing the dry clothes in a plastic bag, you can also use the same plastic bag to keep the wet clothes from making puddles in the car.